 - Magic Boxes: A two-day workshop introducing the construction techniques of this unique box form.
 This intriguing variation on the Jacob’s ladder makes a lidded box with divided compartments.
 The lid can be opened in two directions and different compartments are revealed depending on the opening direction chosen.
 The Jacob’s Ladder is a 2,000-year-old Chinese toy, it and it’s variations have many wonderful applications for contemporary artist bookmakers.
 Construction and operation of the Jacob’s ladder will be fully explained.
 Students will assemble a model of the magic box using a variety of patterned Japanese papers.

 - Pop-Up Books: A one or two day workshop introducing a wide variety of pop-up techniques, including many single piece and multi-piece techniques.
 Participants will explore the concepts of paper engineering and construct samples and projects of their own.

 - Tunnel books: A one or two day workshop introducing a variety of methods of constructing tunnel books, single sheet and multi panel.
-The tunnel book, developed in the Renaissance for studying perspective, is sometimes called a peephole book, it is an accordion of multiple panels bound on both sides and viewed from the front, giving a 3-D effect.
+The tunnel book is sometimes called a peephole book, it is an accordion of multiple panels bound on both sides and viewed from the front, giving a 3-D effect.
 Students will assemble models and make their own individual examples using their own drawings, photographs, rubber stamps and/or collages.